• Skip to primary navigation

 The leaves emit a strong and distinct aroma when crushed, which is similar to the scent of curry.
 They can be used fresh or dry, ground or whole, often bloomed in oil to release their aroma and flavorful oils.
 They are highly aromatic and have a unique flavor with notes of citrus and slight bitterness.

-Curry Leaves Are Not The Same As Curry Powder
+Curry Leaves are Not the Same as Curry Powder

 Despite its name and fragrance, curry leaves are not related to curry powder.
 Curry leaves are a fresh herb that is obtained from the curry tree.
 Meanwhile, curry powder is a spice blend made by grinding together a select bunch of dried spices and herbs.
 Curry powder is added to flavor the entire dish and curry leaves are used to temper the dish and impart a more subtle aroma.